 View Profile Page

 Dr. Michael Hannon is an Assistant Professor of Counseling at Montclair State University.
-He counseled students in educational settings for ten years before becoming a counselor educator.
-He has worked as a school counselor in urban high schools, career and technical education (CTE) high schools, college access programs, and as a student affairs professional over the last 15 years.
+His experiences as a professional counselor includes ongoing work as a clinical mental health counselor and prior experience as a school counselor, and student affairs professional over the last 15 years.
 The primary focus of his research is on (Black) men in various roles as fathers and partners in their children's educational/therapeutic experiences, counselors, counselor educators, and community leaders.
-His dissertation was the first empirical study to investigate the lived experiences of Black fathers of individuals with autism.
+His dissertation was the first empirical study to document the lived experiences of Black fathers of individuals with autism.
 His secondary and related area of research is about school counseling practice in racially and ethnically diverse and urban schools.
 His research has been funded by the Association for Counselor Education and Supervision (ACES), Montclair State University, Penn State University’s College of Education, The Association of Humanistic Counseling, and the City University of New York (CUNY).
 He was awarded the Association of Humanistic Counseling Humanistic Dissertation Award in 2014 and was a Chi Sigma Iota Leadership Fellow in 2012.

-To date, Dr. Hannon has authored 24 publications (17 refereed) and has made or had accepted 74 presentations (44 refereed) at professional conferences.
+To date, Dr. Hannon has authored 24 publications (17 refereed) and has made over 80 presentations (50 refereed) at professional conferences.
 His research about fathering, autism, and school counseling has been featured in several counseling and educational journals including: Journal of Counseling & Development, Counselor Education & Supervision, The Family Journal, Journal of Autism and Developmental Disorders, Professional School Counselor, Journal of Negro Education, Journal of Humanistic Counseling, Journal of School Counseling, International Journal of School Based Family Counseling, and Journal of Counselor Preparation and Supervision.
-He has been a featured contributor to media outlets and organizations including Autism Speaks, Thrive Global, Fusion, Huffington Post, and WURD 900AM for his expertise on fathering children with autism, with a particular focus on Black fathers.
-His forthcoming book, Black Fathering and Mental Health: Black Fathers Discuss the Needs of Men and Fathers Across the Family Life Cycle, will be published by Peter Lang in September 2020.
+He has been a featured contributor to media outlets including Thrive Global, Fusion, Huffington Post, and WURD 900AM for his expertise on fathering children with autism, with a particular focus on Black fathers.
+His forthcoming book, Black Fathering and Mental Health: Black Fathers Discuss the Needs of Men and Fathers Across the Family Life Cycle, will be published by Peter Lang in Winter 2020/2021.